pie chart

 • Umbris, Fear Manifest: not exactly a mill-enabler, but maybe even worse.
 Works especially well with horror-token generators like Uchuulon and Zellix, Sanity Flayer.

-Responses to your actions and some ways with which I can capitalize on your milling.
+Responses to your actions and some ways with one can capitalize on milling.

-• Animate Dead/Dance of the Dead: ridiculously cheap spells to steal a card from whatever graveyard I choose.
+• Animate Dead/Dance of the Dead: ridiculously cheap spells to steal a card from whatever graveyard chosen.

 • Bloodchief Ascension: one of the most dangerous drain engines, that requires very little to make getting milled even more dangerous.